Aliases for TESK1 Gene

 Previous GeneCards Identifiers for TESK1 Gene

 This gene product is a serine/threonine protein kinase that contains an N-terminal protein kinase domain and a C-terminal proline-rich domain.
 Its protein kinase domain is most closely related to those of the LIM motif-containing protein kinases (LIMKs).
 The encoded protein can phosphorylate myelin basic protein and histone in vitro.
-The testicular germ cell-specific expression and developmental pattern of expression of the mouse gene suggests that this gene plays an important role at and after the meiotic phase of spermatogenesis. [provided by RefSeq, Jul 2008]
+The testicular germ cell-specific expression and developmental pattern of expression of the mouse gene suggests that this gene plays an important role at and after the meiotic phase of spermatogenesis.
+Alternative splicing results in multiple transcript variants encoding different isoforms. [provided by RefSeq, Dec 2015]

 GeneCards Summary for TESK1 Gene